mohasnik/Network-On-Chip/README.md

 - `testbenches/`: Contains testbenches for individual modules and the entire system.
 - `docs/`: Documentation and reports related to the project.

+## Interfaces Description

+The NoC project uses several key interfaces to facilitate communication between different modules.
+These interfaces are defined in `interfaces.sv` and are crucial for ensuring modularity and reusability of the code.
+Below are the descriptions of each interface:

+### 1.ReqAckIO Interface

+The `ReqAckIO` interface is designed to manage the request-acknowledge handshaking mechanism, which is essential for synchronous communication between modules.
+This interface is used in BufferUnit, Router, Switch, and Node modules.

+### 2. ReqGntIO Interface

+The `ReqGntIO` interface is used for managing request-grant handshaking, specifically between buffer units and the switch allocator.

+### 3.FifoIO Interface

+The `FifoIO` interface encapsulates the signals required for FIFO operations, including reading and writing data, as well as managing buffer status.

 ## Modules Description

 ### Buffer Unit

 The Buffer Unit is a critical component that manages the reception, storage, and forwarding of data packets.
 It uses a FIFO for storing packets and handles the request-acknowledge handshaking mechanism.

 **File:** `Buffer_Unit.sv`